Merton Park

+Farmland in the area was bought by John Innes in 1864 and developed in the following decades.
+Innes provided in his will for his home, the Manor House, to become what is now the John Innes Centre which remains a leading centre for plant genetics albeit now in Norwich.
+While in Merton it created new plant varieties such as the ‘Merton Thornless’ blackberry and the Malling-Merton (MM) series of apple rootstocks, as well as John Innes composts.

 History

 Until the last quarter of the 19th century, the parish of Merton was mainly rural.
-The area now known as Merton Park was farm land owned by City merchant John Innes who was the local "lord of the manor".
-The rapid development of Wimbledon to the north encouraged Innes to develop his land for housing.
-He took as his model the garden suburbs (particularly Bedford Park in Chiswick) and developed the tree-lined roads of detached and semi-detached houses for which the area is known.
+The area now known as Merton Park was farmland bought by City wine merchant John Innes in 1864 following the rapid development of Wimbledon to the north.
+He took as his model the garden suburbs (particularly Bedford Park in Chiswick) and between 1870 and 1904 developed the tree-lined roads of detached and semi-detached houses for which the area is known.

-The northern section of Merton Park each side of Kingston Road (A238) is now a conservation area.
-The southern section, roughly from Circle Gardens southwards, was developed in the 1920s and 1930s, stimulated by the opening of the London Underground station at Morden.
-Housing here was developed on a smaller scale and is not as distinguished, nor is the area designated for conservation.